 Meet the Team

-The Employment Law Attorneys at Emery | Reddy, PLLC are passionate about helping workers with Employment Law issues and L&I claims.
+The Employment and Labor Law Attorneys at Emery | Reddy, PLLC are passionate about helping workers with Employment and Labor Law issues and L&I claims.
 We Help Workers®.
 It’s our motto and what drives us every day.

 We know how companies think, and we understand the tactics they use.
-Our Employment Law Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the benefits to which they are legally entitled and hold employers accountable when they break the law.
+Our Employment and Labor Law Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the benefits to which they are legally entitled and hold employers accountable when they break the law.

 If you’re struggling with an employment law issue, injury, or L&I claim, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able help you today.
+No fee unless we recover for you.

 “When I required legal counsel for an employment issue I was having, Emery | Reddy was one of three firms I spoke with and the clear choice for me.
 Should I be in the unfortunate position to need legal guidance again, I won't hesitate to contact Emery | Reddy.”